-THIS organ is situated immediately in front of Secretiveness and below Ideality.
+This organ is situated immediately in front of Secretiveness and below Sublimity.
 It was originally termed the organ of Covetousness, but has since been changed to the name of Acquisitiveness.
 It leads to a desire for accumulation or gain.
 The objects of Acquisitiveness may be various; in one money, in another paintings, in a third books, &c.
 It is that organ which, in the inferior animals, induces them to lay up for winter, and a proper development is essential to diligence in any calling.
 When very powerful, there is an inordinate lust after riches.
-The person becomes a miser: the whole aim of his life is to hoard; and the loss of money he regards as the greatest of misfortunes.
-So strong is this feeling, that many persons, though wallowing in wealth, scarcely allow themselves the common necessaries of life.
-Such was the case with Elwes, who lived in great want and misery, although immensely rich-his fortune at the time of his death, amounting to A good illustration of the natural 700,000l.
-Daniel Dancer, the miser, who left 60,000l., slept for many years in an old sack, to save the expense of bedding, and never, even in the severest weather, allowed himself the luxury of a fire.
-He sustained life by begging, and literally died of starvation.
-The Duke of Marlborough, though worth 50,000l. a-year, might be seen darning his stockings at the head of the army, and would walk home from the theatre on a rainy night to save sixpence.
+The person becomes a miser: the whole aim of his life is to hoard: and the loss of money he regards as the greatest of misfortunes. strong is this feeling, that many persons, though wallowing in wealth, scarcely allow themselves the common necessaries of life.
+Such was the case with Elwes, who lived in great want and misery, although immensely rich-his fortune at the time of his death amounting to £700,000.
+Daniel Dancer, the miser, who left